Careers: Years 7 to 13

 Every single student at Dene Magna is able to attend the career evening that we hold each year.
 Parents/carers are also encouraged to come along and talk to 6th form providers, apprenticeship companies and colleges.

 We invite speakers into Dene Magna on a regular basis.
-This is usually done by the Heads of Departments.
+This is usually done by the Heads of Departments or members of our careers and STEM teams.
 If at all possible we try to ask past students, but we also use companies like the Armed Forces, Super Dry and Keir Construction.

-In order to comply with Government requirements we employ County Careers Ltd. We have a dedicated careers advisor and he sees Key Stage 4 students.
-We also have 2 in house careers advisors who are available to all our students.
+In order to comply with Government requirements, we employ County Careers Ltd. We have a dedicated careers' advisor, and he sees Key Stage 4 students.
+We also have 2 house careers advisors who are available to all our students.
 Careers' advisors attend Key Stage 4 Consultation Evenings so that they are available to Parents/Carers on the night.

 Kellie Beale is the Assistant Head with responsibility for Careers in school.